BRITISH COLUMBIA ARTISTS

 THE ART EMPORIUM

-The Art Emporium opened in 1897, and a store of that name continues to operate in Vancouver.
+The Art Emporium is claimed to have opened in 1897.
+A store of that name continued to operate in Vancouver until 2023, when its owner Torben Christiansen passed away.
 The 1905 City Directory lists Alfred Shipley as a picture framer at 901 West Georgia Street.
 In 1916 and 1917 J.Y.
 Miller (see below) was listed as Proprietor of the Art Emporium, while living at 1161 Granville Street.
-In 1926 Mr. Harry Hood took over the store and operated it for many years.
-In 1929 the Emporium was at 1103 Robson Street.
+He remained as Proprietor until 1926 when Harry Hood took over the store and operated it until 1948.
+In 1929 the store moved to 1103 Robson Street, where it remained until at least 1955.
+In 1949 Frederick J. Michell took over as Proprietor, running it until at least 1955.

 The Art Emporium advertised in the exhibition catalogue of the First Annual Exhibition of the B.C.
 Society of Fine Arts in 1909: